 How we do collect your personal information?

-We will collect data from you when you supply us with the relevant documentation via email or post.
+We collect data from you when you supply us with the relevant documentation via email or post.

 For what purposes do we use your personal data?

 We use your personal information for the purpose of evaluating and awarding PCC grants and/or commissioned services.
-We will keep a record of this information internally for monitoring purposes and details about the funding award will be published on our website.

 What is the legal basis for our use of your personal information?